 As an independent artist, the release of Exit E allowed Esnavi to learn the realities of how to be successful in the modern age when selling a product through streaming videos and mp3s can be a bit daunting.
-Esnavi admits this was a difficult, but great learning experience for her.
+Esnavi admits this was a difficult, but discovering ways to buy spotify plays was a great learning experience for her.

 With her new single, The Way, available in 2018, Esnavi’s music has been aired by many radio stations (such as the hugely popular WBLS in New York).
 She is ready for her name and music to rise to the next level.

 Esnavi’s music is played internationally and is available on many music streaming sites.
 It is this writer’s belief that it’s only a matter of time before Esnavi emerges as a force in our popular music culture.